Hall, Stephen F. Austin Lumberjacks to visit Johnson, UT Rio Grande Valley Vaqueros

 Stephen F. Austin Lumberjacks (15-9, 7-4 WAC) at UT Rio Grande Valley Vaqueros (12-13, 3-9 WAC)

+The Vaqueros have gone 10-4 in home games.
+UT Rio Grande Valley is 7-9 in games decided by at least 10 points.

-The ‘Jacks are 7-4 in conference matchups.
-SFA averages 76.5 points and has outscored opponents by 8.6 points per game.
+The ‘Jacks are 7-4 against WAC opponents.
+SFA averages 76.5 points while outscoring opponents by 8.6 points per game.

-TOP PERFORMERS: Justin Johnson is scoring 20.5 points per game with 5.0 rebounds and 2.9 assists for the Vaqueros.
-Will Johnston is averaging 14.9 points and 3.6 assists over the past 10 games for UT Rio Grande Valley.
+TOP PERFORMERS: Will Johnston averages 2.1 made 3-pointers per game for the Vaqueros, scoring 14.5 points while shooting 42.9% from beyond the arc.
+Johnson is shooting 44.7% and averaging 21.2 points over the last 10 games for UT Rio Grande Valley.

 LAST 10 GAMES: Vaqueros: 4-6, averaging 70.7 points, 31.0 rebounds, 14.4 assists, 4.5 steals and 3.0 blocks per game while shooting 43.9% from the field.
 Their opponents have averaged 74.8 points per game.